lisefrac/redtrilliumgardens.com/content/buy-plants.md

 Plants that are likely to be **available soon** include:

 - Common milkweed - Asclepias syriaca (🤞; this one has fought us)
 - Butterfly milkweed - Asclepias tuberosa (same)
-- White wood aster - Eurybia divaricata
 - Heart-leaved aster - Symphyotrichum cordifolium
 - Golden alexanders - Zizia aurea
 - Dill, Fernleaf
 - Cilantro, 'Slow Bolt' and straight species
+- Spotted Joe-pye weed - Eutrochium maculatum
+- Wild mint - Mentha arvensis

 ## "Where is your nursery located?
 When can I visit?"